interstitialRedirectModalTitle

 The Carrizo Plain stretches for 250,000 acres along the base of the Temblor Mountains, 60 miles east of San Luis Obispo.
 Its vast grasslands, as well as woodland habitats and vernal pools, sustain 15 threatened and endangered plants and animals.

-Here may rest the future of such species as the California jewelflower, San Joaquin kit fox, mountain plover, blunt-nosed leopard lizard, pronghorn antelope and giant kangaroo rat.
+Here may rest the future of such species as the California jewelflower, San Joaquin kit fox, mountain plover, blunt-nosed leopard lizard, pronghorn and giant kangaroo rat.

 The Carrizo Plain is also the largest protected habitat along the Pacific Flyway, making it a birder’s paradise in winter.
 In spring, Carrizo’s rolling grasslands thrill wildflower enthusiasts with a breathtaking assortment of blooms.